Loading...

 A medical screening.

 Phone Calls: You will typically be allowed to make a phone call shortly after the booking process is complete.
-This is a critical opportunity to contact a loved one or a DUI attorney.
-Use this call wisely.
+This is your opportunity to contact a loved one or a DUI attorney.

 Release: Once bail is posted, you will be released from jail with instructions regarding your court appearance date.